CWSpear/everlights/README.md

 No documentation yet, but I've done my best to create simple to follow and read API.
 You can check out [./src/v3-sdk.ts](./src/v3-sdk.ts) to get the basics.
 To me, the most import part is changing what the lights are doing.
 This is the only sort of non-standard thing I did.
 I've called this a `Program`, for lack of a better term.
 These are the patterns effects that dictate how the lights behave.
 So I abstracted that a bit away, and you can "start/stop programs" for zones.

+### Types

+All the endpoints' requests and responses have been typed.
+They may not be 100% accurate right now, but it's close.
+So the main benefit of this SDK is using it with TypeScript to help you very quickly know what data to send and what data to return.

+Set all the types used in [./src/types/](./src/types/).

 ### Color Inputs

 The [`color-normalize`](https://github.com/colorjs/color-normalize) package is used so allow for a very wide array of color inputs.
 Anything that's valid in CSS can be used here (pass in the string, e.g. `rgb(0, 0, 0)`), as well as array and object values.
 Transparencies are ignored.